CVA made some very impressive claims with their new CVA Paramount muzzleloader, but does it live up to the hype?

 Next, buy the CVA Paramount funnel, which will also greatly assist with loading and reduce the odds that you’ll spill some of that powder you so carefully measured.

 Additionally, buy some more bullets and powder.
 The Paramount comes with a pack of 15 PowerBelt ELR bullets, but you’ll probably shoot through them faster than you anticipate.
 Buy an additional pack or two of ELR bullets along with a couple pounds of Blackhorn 209 to ensure you have plenty on hand for practice before you actually head out hunting.
+Make darn sure you wear quality hearing protection when shooting the Paramount as well, especially if you have a muzzle brake.

 Finally, the CVA Paramount comes with a special loading tip for your ram rod to keep you from damaging the bullet tip while loading.
 Make sure you use it!
 If you lose it, or if you plan on using the PowerBelt ELR bullets in a different rifle, you can get a new ELR bullet loading tip here.